 - Sheppard, D. Craig, personal communication of data from an independent analysis performed for Phoenix Worms.

 - Dierenfeld, ES, Alcorn, HL, Jacobsen, KL.
 2002.
-Profiles of Nutrient Composition of Whole Vertebrate Prey (Excluding Fish) Fed in Zoos.
+Nutrient Composition of Whole Vertebrate Prey (Excluding Fish) Fed in Zoos.

 - Ellward, Trace, personal communication.
 Data from an independent analysis of Nephelopis obscura, a commercially-available bait leech species in the U.S.A.
 Data available on request.